wpmetabox/docsv2/docs/tutorials/category-thumbnails.md

 Go to **Meta Box > Custom Fields > Add New**.

 I created two fields.
-One is the **URL** field to save the URL, and another is **Simple Image**, which allows you to upload an image to the media library.
+One is the **URL** field to save the URL, and another is **Single Image**, which allows you to upload an image to the media library.

 ![One is URL to save URL.
 And, one is Single Image which allows you to upload an image to the media library](https://i.imgur.com/tZkl0Kg.png)